CELPIP Writing Task 2: Samples with Answers & Templates

 | Vocabulary | Adequate range, some repetition | Precise, varied, topic-appropriate |

-| Grammar | Some errors don't impede meaning | Complex structures with minimal errors |
+| Readability | Clear paragraphing; some grammar or punctuation errors don't impede meaning | Strong paragraphing and transitions; complex structures with minimal errors |

 Key insight: Task fulfillment carries disproportionate weight.
 Perfect grammar with incomplete task fulfillment scores lower than adequate grammar with complete coverage of all prompt requirements.